How To Protect Trees From Deer: The Best Deer Deterrent

 Read here to learn more about the plants that attract deer and what plants deer hate.

-How Do I Keep Deer From Eating My Trees?
+How Do I Keep Deer from Eating My Trees?

 One of the best ways to keep deer away from trees and shrubs is to install physical barriers.
 Let’s take a look at the options.
 Pick one that you wouldn’t mind looking at every day.